Planning to hire employees in Canada? Here’s a quick guide

 Here’s an onboarding checklist for your Canadian employees:

-1. Carry out an employee background check: Otherwise known as a pre-employment screening, it ensures that the prospective employee will be right for the role.
+1. Carry out an employee background check: Otherwise known as a pre-employment screening, it helps verify that the prospective employee will be right for the role.

 2. Draw up the employment contract: This agreement defines the working relationship and contains other information mandated by Canadian employment laws.

-3. Put them on payroll: This ensures employees get paid in Canadian dollars, on time, with the right contributions and deductions.
+3. Put them on payroll: This helps facilitate employees getting paid in Canadian dollars, on time, with the right contributions and deductions.

 4. Enroll them in benefits: Statutory benefits in Canada include the Canada Pension Plan (CPP), Employment Insurance (EI), and different types of leave.